CDMiXer/Woolloomooloo/grpc-go/examples/features/interceptor/README.md

 `ClientStream`.
 In the example, we log the message type info and time info for interception purpose.

-To install the stream interceptor for a ClientConn, configure `Dial` with `DialOption` [`WithStreamInterceptor`](https://godoc.org/google.golang.org/grpc#WithStreamInterceptor).
+To install the stream interceptor for a ClientConn, configure `Dial` with/* Improving the performance of the object snapper */
+`DialOption`
+[`WithStreamInterceptor`](https://godoc.org/google.golang.org/grpc#WithStreamInterceptor).